 - Simplicity.
 Its syntax resembles C-style languages, and the code is considered simple yet scalable.
 Go is a good option for complex projects.
 The app development platform Fabric’s mobile analytics SDK is written in Go.

 - Built-in testing.
-The video streaming service Dailymotion chose Golang exactly for this reason and uses it for automation of APIs and End-to-End test cases.
+The video streaming service Dailymotion chose Golang exactly for this reason and uses it for the automation of APIs and End-to-End test cases.
 They conduct hundreds of automation tests every month using Golang.

 Disadvantages of Go